Desert willows provide nectar for pollinators like this two-tailed swallowtail.

 Pollinators are an important part of our ecosystem.
 The pollination services of bees, wasps, butterflies, moths, flies, hummingbirds and bats are necessary for the reproduction of most flowering plants, including the fruits and vegetables we eat.
 Pollinators and other insects also contribute to the ecosystem by serving as food for a wide variety of other creatures.

 Flowering trees provide nectar and pollen for pollinators to eat.
-Tree cavities provide shelter for bats and bees, and the leaves of native trees provide crucial food for caterpillars, which in turn feed birds.
+The leaves of native trees provide crucial food for caterpillars, which are a key food for birds.
+The cavities in older trees provide shelter for bees, butterflies and bats.

 To help your trees provide maximum support for pollinators: